 “I’m about desire and expression and celebrating play and experimentation,” says Murawczyk.
 Moon Dust is definitely opinion-dividing.
 Dark and dirty, there’s something almost medieval about it.
 I feel like I should be drinking mead and dressed like I’m in Braveheart before I even come close to pulling it off.
 All MiN fragrances are unisex, by the way.

-Back over in genderless scents on the rise (Liberty London recently revealed that they’ve seen a 40% increase in sales of unisex fragrances), we have Creed’s latest juice, Himalaya (£155).
+Back over in genderless scents on the rise, we have Creed’s latest juice, Himalaya.
 Completing our trilogy of gunpowder EDPs, this has been produced in commemoration of Oliver Creed’s climb in the Himalayan mountains.

 Also containing citrus, nutmeg, pepper and Ambergris (another opinion-dividing note produced from whale sperm), despite gunpowder lying at the heart of the fragrance, it’s actually pretty fresh.
 Kind of clean-smelling despite being inspired by gritty mountains and dirt, I’d chalk it up as a decent all-around nostril-tickler.

-That’s because while gunpowder is made up of charcoal and sulphur.
-It’s the way the molecules mix in the atmosphere to create that “just fired” effect the fragrance magicians want to capture.
+That’s because while gunpowder is made up of charcoal and sulfur, it’s the way the molecules mix in the atmosphere to create that “just fired” effect the fragrance magicians want to capture.
 The nature of the ingredient explains the price point for these perfumes too.
 On the upside, with notes so explosive as this, you only need a small spritz and you’ll stay scented all day.

-If you like a smoky scent and don’t mind too much if the ingredient du jour doesn’t feature in the fragrance profile, try Killian’s intoxicating Dark Lord (£285), which is full of leather and liquor, or Miller Harris’s divine Peau Santal (£105), which is a rich and creamy blend of papyrus and cashmere woods.
-Penhaligon’s Halfeti EDP (£168) is the brand’s best-seller and comes laced with leather, tobacco and oud.
+If you like a smoky scent and don’t mind too much if the ingredient du jour doesn’t feature in the fragrance profile, try Killian’s intoxicating Dark Lord ($295), which is full of leather and liquor, or Miller Harris’s divine Peau Santal ($82), which is a rich and creamy blend of papyrus and cashmere woods.
+Penhaligon’s Halfeti EDP ($258) is the brand’s best-seller and comes laced with leather, tobacco, and oud.